Yang di-Pertuan Besar of Negeri Sembilan

-Yamtuan, also known officially as Yang di-Pertuan Besar and unofficially as Grand Ruler, is the royal title of the ruler of the Malaysian state of Negeri Sembilan.
-The Grand Ruler of Negeri Sembilan is elected by a council of ruling chiefs in the state, or the Undangs.
+The Yamtuan Besar (Jawi: يمتوان بسر), officially Yang di-Pertuan Besar of Negeri Sembilan (lit.
+"He Who Is Made a Great Lord", Jawi: يڠ دڤرتوان بسر), is the royal title of the ruler of the Malaysian state of Negeri Sembilan.
+The Yang di-Pertuan Besar of Negeri Sembilan is elected by a council of ruling chiefs in the state, known as the Undangs.
 This royal practice has been followed since 1773.
 The Yamtuan Besar is elected from among the four leading princes of Negeri Sembilan (Putera Yang Empat); the Undangs themselves cannot stand for election and their choice of a ruler is limited to a male Muslim who is Malay and also a "lawfully begotten descendant of Raja Radin ibni Raja Lenggang", the 4th Yamtuan.

 This unique form of government later inspired the first Prime Minister of Malaysia, Tunku Abdul Rahman, to implement a form of rotational constitutional monarchy for a newly independent Federation of Malaya (now Malaysia).
 Thus, the office of Yang di-Pertuan Agong was created.

 Early history

-Early history covers the period from the first settlements in the region up until its formation into a single recognised state.

 Negeri Sembilan has been receiving migrants from Sumatra for hundreds of years.
-Prior to the implementation of this unique form of monarchy, the area was ruled by the Sultan of Malacca.
+Prior to the establishment of the Yamtuan Besar the area was ruled by the Sultan of Malacca.
 After Malacca was defeated by the Portuguese, it was ruled by the Sultanate of Johor.

-Even during the 18th century, several groups of Minang people had expanded to the Malay peninsula especially around the areas of Rembau, Naning and Sungai Ujong but retained strong links to their homeland in Sumatra.
+Even during the 18th century, several groups of Minang people had expanded to the Malay Peninsula especially around the areas of Rembau, Naning and Sungai Ujong but retained strong links to their homeland in Sumatra.
 During this period, Rembau was under the nominal authority of Johor, until 1758 when it was ceded to the Dutch.

-By 1760, however, Johor which was having trouble from the Dutch, decided to allow the state to find a leader from the Minangkabau people in Sumatra.
-Between 1760 and 1770, a council of leaders known as the penghulu luak (the predecessor of the Undangs today) left for Pagar Ruyung in Minangkabau in search of a leader.
-Popular belief held that the legendary Raja Melewar was elected in 1773 as the first ruler of Negeri Sembilan.
+By 1760, Johor appointed Daeng Kemboja to lead the nine state.
+However, his rule were not approved by the residence.
+Johor then decided to allow the state to find a leader from the Minangkabau people in Sumatra.
+Between 1760 and 1770, a council of leaders known as the penghulu luak (the predecessor of the Undangs) left for Pagar Ruyung in Minangkabau in search of a leader.
+Popular belief holds that the legendary Raja Melewar was elected in 1773 as the first ruler of Negeri Sembilan.

-Middle history

-Middle history covers the period when Negeri Sembilan was treated as a part of the Minangkabau region and its ruler was appointed by the Pagaruyung palace in West Sumatra.